Behaviour Policy

 Ready Respectful Resilient

-AIMS of the policy are to:
+Aims of the policy are to:

 • Create a safe, happy and caring learning environment where children realise their full potential.